 Molecular biology approaches have proven useful for describing the diversity and gene content of microorganisms in Antarctic lakes and for inferring the functional roles of the taxa present (Laybourn-Parry & Pearce, 2007).
 However to date, only a few large scale shotgun metagenome studies have been performed on the Antarctic continent and in the surrounding Southern Ocean (reviewed in Wilkins et al., 2012).
-In the Vestfold Hills, metagenomics and metaproteomics have been used to study Ace Lake (68.4731 S, 78.1891 E) and Organic Lake (68° 27’ 23.4” S, 78° 11’ 22.6” E) (Ng et al., 2010; Lauro et al., 2011; Yau et al., 2011).
+In the Vestfold Hills, metagenomics and metaproteomics have been used to study Ace Lake (64°28′23.2″S, 78°11′20.8″E)) and Organic Lake (68°27′23.4″S, 78° 11′ 22.6″E) (Ng et al., 2010; Lauro et al., 2011; Yau et al., 2011).
 For Ace Lake, a comprehensive assessment of the community structure, biogeochemical fluxes and responses to resource limitation have been described (Lauro et al., 2011).
 The metabolism of abundant green sulfur bacteria (Ng et al., 2010) was found to play a central role in nutrient cycling and a mathematical model was developed that showed its dominance was dependent on synchronicity with the polar light cycle leading to absence of phage predation (Lauro et al., 2011).
 For Organic Lake, a member of the virophage virus family was discovered that potentially regulates microbial loop dynamics (Yau et al., 2011).
 The Organic Lake virophage (OLV) likely depends on phycodnaviruses (algal viruses) and it was predicted that OLV would reduce infective phycodnaviruses leading to an increased frequency of algal blooms and thus carbon flux (Yau et al., 2011).
 OLV-like sequences were also identified in coastal marine, hypersaline and freshwater metagenomes revealing that virophages are likely to play ecologically important roles in many aquatic systems (Yau et al., 2011).
 These studies on Ace and Organic lakes both used shotgun metagenomics, and the unanticipated nature of the discoveries (e.g. OLV) serve to illustrate the value of adopting a “look and see” metagenomics approach for learning about microbial ecology in Antarctic environments.

-Organic Lake is shallow (6.8 m) and has variable surface water temperatures (−14 to +15 °C) while remaining sub-zero throughout most of its depth (Franzmann et al., 1987; Gibson et al., 1991; Roberts et al., 1993; Gibson, 1999).
-The lake has a high organic load generated from autochthonous production and input from penguins and terrestrial algae, and nutrient turnover is slow due to the constraints imposed on microbial activity by the lake’s hypersalinity (≈230 g L−1 maximum salinity) and low temperature (Franzmann et al., 1987; Gibson et al., 1991; Roberts et al., 1993; Gibson, 1999).
-The salt and marine biota in the lake originate from seawater that was trapped in a basin about ca. 3 000 y B.P.
+Organic Lake is shallow (6.8 m) and has variable surface water temperatures (−14 to +15 °C) while remaining sub-zero throughout most of its depth (Franzmann et al., 1987b; Gibson et al., 1991; Roberts et al., 1993; Gibson, 1999).
+The lake has a high organic load generated from autochthonous production and input from penguins and terrestrial algae, and nutrient turnover is slow due to the constraints imposed on microbial activity by the lake’s hypersalinity (≈230 g L−1 maximum salinity) and low temperature (Franzmann et al., 1987b; Gibson et al., 1991; Roberts et al., 1993; Gibson, 1999).
+The salt and marine biota in the lake originate from seawater that was trapped in a basin ca. 3 000 y B.P.
 (Zwartz et al., 1988; Bird et al., 1991).
-The bottom waters of Organic Lake are unusual due to the high concentration of the volatile gas dimethylsulfide (DMS) (Deprez et al., 1986; Franzmann et al., 1987; Gibson et al., 1991; Roberts & Burton 1993a; Roberts et al., 1993b).
+The bottom waters of Organic Lake are unusual due to the absence of hydrogen sulfide and the high concentration of the volatile gas dimethylsulfide (DMS) (Deprez et al., 1986; Franzmann et al., 1987; Gibson et al., 1991; Roberts & Burton 1993a; Roberts et al., 1993b).
 Concentrations of DMS as high as 5 000 nM have been recorded in Organic Lake (Gibson et al., 1991), 100 times the maximum concentration recorded from seawater in the adjacent Prydz Bay and at least 1000 times that of the open Southern Ocean (Curran & Jones, 1998).